-Big Sur wildfire burns near California’s Highway One and forces evacuations
+Big Sur wildfire burns near California’s Highway 1 and forces evacuations

-Jim Shivers, a spokesman with the California Department of Transportation, announced that a stretch of the iconic Highway 1 was closed in both directions due to the fire, which is located north of the Bixby Bridge and near the Palo Colorado section of Monterey County.
+Jim Shivers, a spokesman with the California Department of Transportation, announced that a stretch of iconic Highway 1 was closed in both directions due to the fire, which is located north of the Bixby Bridge and near the Palo Colorado section of Monterey County.

 “Please drive safely and be aware of all emergency responders,” the agency tweeted.

-Officials said the evacuation orders were in effect for “all areas West of 3800 Palo Colorado Rd. to Highway 1 and south to Bixby Creek,” but it remains unclear how many residents in California’s central coast are affected by the blaze.
+Officials said the evacuation orders were in effect for “all areas West of 3800 Palo Colorado Rd. to Highway 1 and south to Bixby Creek,” but it remains unclear how many residents are affected by the blaze.
 About 430,000 people live in Monterey County.

 “The sheriff’s office went down there and moved everyone out,” Meddles said.

-No injuries or deaths have been reported as of early Saturday.
+No injuries or deaths had been reported as of early Saturday.
 The cause of the fire is under investigation.

-Dry northeast winds pushed the fire southeast toward Highway 1, according to the National Weather Service.
-The NWS had issued a wind advisory in the San Francisco Bay area for Friday night through Saturday morning, with meteorologists noting that stronger winds were more likely at higher elevations.
+Dry northeast winds pushed the fire toward Highway 1, according to the National Weather Service.
+The Weather Service had issued a wind advisory in the San Francisco Bay area for Friday night through Saturday morning, with meteorologists noting that stronger winds were more likely at higher elevations.

 Thirteen agencies are responding to the fire, according to KCRA.
 The Monterey County Office of Emergency Services is monitoring the situation.

-Videos and photos shared to social media show how the Colorado Fire remained largely uncontained along the scenic coastline in the early hours of Saturday.
+Videos and photos shared to social media showed how the Colorado Fire remained largely uncontained along the scenic coastline early Saturday.

 “The fire is running up the top of the mountain,” said one observer who posted a video of the fire to Twitter.

-The wildfire is the latest in a series of blazes to burn across California in the past year.
-Among those was the Dixie Fire of 2021, which was the second-largest in California’s history and the biggest to burn in the U.S. last summer, as climate change turbocharged severe storms, floods and fires.
+The wildfire is the latest to burn across California in the past year.
+The Dixie Fire was the second-largest in California’s history and the biggest to burn in the United States last summer, as climate change turbocharged severe storms, floods and fires.
 More than 1,300 structures were leveled, causing government agencies to dole out roughly $540 million to battle the blaze.
 The Dixie Fire burned nearly 1 million acres, an area larger than New York City, Chicago, Dallas and Los Angeles combined.

-Concerns surrounding fires potentially impacting Highway 1, a California spectacle that features stunning beauty along its 650-mile route, have lingered.
-As wildfires reach places they’ve never been before, the state’s shifting weather patterns have presented different threats to the exotic road with raw landscapes.
+California’s shifting weather patterns have presented new threats to Highway 1, a California spectacle that features stunning beauty along its 650-mile route.

-One of the most serious blazes in recent years was the 2016 Soberanes Fire along Highway 1 just south of Carmel-by-the-Sea, Calif., the small beach city about 75 miles outside of San Jose.
+One of the most serious blazes in recent years was the 2016 Soberanes Fire along Highway 1 just south of Carmel-by-the-Sea, about 75 miles outside of San Jose.
 The fire burned nearly 60 homes and killed a bulldozer operator, and it was among the most expensive fires to fight in state history at the time.
-Some hiking trails in the area have yet to reopen.

 Shivers told The Post that there was “no estimated time for reopening” Highway 1.